 Quick Summary

-Yes — London taxis run 24 hours a day, 7 days a week, 365 days a year.
-Black cabs (hackney carriages), licensed minicabs (private hire vehicles), Uber, and pre-booked airport taxis like LondonAirport‑Taxi.com all operate through the night.
-This is not true for public transport — the Night Tube only runs Friday and Saturday nights on five lines (Central, Jubilee, Northern, Piccadilly, Victoria).
-Sunday to Thursday, the last Tube leaves around midnight and the next starts around 05:00.
-Night buses (route numbers starting with N) run nightly but slowly.
-For early-morning flights, hospital visits, or post-club journeys home on weeknights, a pre-booked taxi is often the only reliable door-to-door option.
+Yes — London taxis run 24 hours a day, 365 days a year.
+Black cabs, licensed minicabs, Uber and pre-booked airport taxis like LondonAirport‑Taxi.com all run through the night.
+Public transport does not — the Night Tube runs Friday and Saturday nights only on five lines; Sunday to Thursday the Tube stops around midnight until about 05:00.
+For early flights, hospital visits or weeknight journeys home, a pre-booked taxi is the only reliable door-to-door option.
 Rated 4.9/5 across 450+ reviews.

 The Short Answer — What Runs 24/7 in London?